Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Developing intelligent tutoring systems (ITS) is a promising avenue for improving learning and education~\cite{mathspring,arroyo2014multimedia,woolf2010effect}.
-Real-time signals from students can be used to improve their learning~\cite{arroyo2009emotion, d2010time, gordon2016affective}.
-Predicting whether students are having trouble with problems can allow the ITS to provide interventions (e.g., give hints), which could help the students understand or solve the problem, thus improving learning outcomes.
+Research on developing intelligent tutoring systems (ITS) is a promising avenue for improving learning and education~\cite{mathspring,arroyo2014multimedia,woolf2010effect}.
+Previous work has shown that real-time signals from students can be used to improve their learning~\cite{arroyo2009emotion, d2010time, gordon2016affective}.
+Predicting whether students are having trouble with problems can allow an ITS to provide interventions, such as providing hints or encouragement, which could help the students understand or solve the problem, thus improving learning outcomes.

 MathSpring~\cite{mathspring} is a popular online browser-based ITS that uses multimedia to encourage and support students as they solve math problems.
-Using the MathSpring ITS a dataset named MathSpringSP~\cite{JoshiBeSc19} was collected, which includes 1,596 segmented videos of study sessions of students interacting with the ITS.
-Each problem has an associated outcome label automatically annotated by the ITS (e.g. skipped, solved on first try, solved with hint, etc.) In this work we address the problem of predicting this outcome label from a video feed of the student.
-Facial and gesture analysis are valuable tools for this, although the problem remains challenging since cues can be very subtle and, in our experience, even humans have a hard time correctly predicting problem outcomes from video.
+Using the MathSpring ITS, a dataset named MathSpringSP~\cite{JoshiBeSc19} was collected, which includes 1,596 segmented videos of study sessions of students interacting with the ITS.
+Each problem tackled by a student has an associated outcome label automatically annotated by the ITS.
+Some example labels are \textit{skipped}, \textit{solved on first try}, \textit{solved with hint}, among others.
+In this work we address the problem of predicting the outcome label from a video feed of the student while they are solving the problem.
+Being able to have a model that can successfully predict outcomes while a student is completing a problem can help the ITS provide interventions such as hints or encouragement when the student is having difficulties.

-Joshi \etal~\cite{JoshiBeSc19} presented a first attempt at tackling this problem.
-Their work uses traditional facial analysis features such as head pose, gaze and facial action units (AUs) but does not explore deep learning representations which might greatly improve performance.
-Additionally, they do not attempt to model the temporal component of the videos, which is a rich source of information.
+Facial and gesture analysis are valuable tools for predicting emotions, but the question of how to use them for predicting student performance with an ITS remains challenging since cues can be very subtle or ambiguous.
+A smile, for example, does not necessarily mean that the student is happily solving an exercise.
+Instead, it could indicate a student's embarrassment for not knowing the answer to a question.
+Moreover, in our experience, trying to obtain valid ground truth labels of the student videos from human annotators is a futile experimental task because humans have a very low accuracy rate when predicting problem outcomes from video.
+Just like automated facial analysis tools, human annotators struggle with interpreting the ambiguity in and limited amount of information given by student gestures.